rschristopher/ischristtrue.com/src/modern-views/schisms.md

 And if infallible, why would that come later?
 Is the successor to Peter only infallible in modern times?
 Peter also founded the church at Antioch, is Peter's successor in Antioch infallible?
-Why only the successor in Rome is infallible?
+Why only the successor in Rome is considered infallible?

 Most important, what heresy is being done by Eastern Orthodox?
-How are they wrong today yet we're right in the first thousand years of church history?
+How are they wrong today yet were right in the first thousand years of church history?

-There have been many abuses in east and west Christianity, but taking them at their best by their own standard, what is the heresy of Eastern Orthodox?
+There have been many abuses in east and west Christianity, but let's take them at their own standard, what is the heresy of Eastern Orthodox?
 And, what exactly is the standard of Rome at its best?
 Does that standard include innovations that Rome itself would have considered heretical for its first thousand years?

 All things considered, it looks an awful lot like Rome is in heresy, in schism from Christ, and Eastern Orthodoxy is waiting patiently, "stuck" in the past as it were, waiting and waiting and waiting for the prodigal son of Rome to return home.

-Or perhaps, Orthodox are like the older son to the prodigal son, and as such they will receive the Father's rebuke.
+Or perhaps, Orthodox Churches are like the older son to the prodigal son, and as such they will receive the Father's rebuke.

 As Christians we ought to follow Christ, who taught us the story of the prodigal son, and we ought to identify ourselves and our church with the prodigal son and also with the older brother.
-We ought to return home, and we ought to be grateful that he was lost is now found.
+We ought to return home, and we ought to be grateful and celebrate when one returns home to the Father.